DwifteJB/PirateFishing/README.md

 # an extremely simple fishing game
 you can play this at [my website!](https://rmfosho.me/fish)

-this is my **SECOND** threejs project, so it was an attempt to make something 3d and "plyable"
+this is my **SECOND** threejs project, so it was an attempt to make something 3d and "playable"

 ## what is it run on?